aryanrtm/KawaiiDeauther/README.md

-# KawaiDeauther
+# KawaiiDeauther
-KawaiDeauther is a pentest toolkit whose goal is to perform jam on WiFi clients/router and spam many fake AP for testing purposes.
+KawaiiDeauther is a pentest toolkit whose goal is to perform jam on WiFi clients/router and spam many fake AP for testing purposes.

 ![Screenshot from 2020-01-20 19-27-15](https://user-images.githubusercontent.com/32659320/72726674-7d941000-3bbb-11ea-85d1-125ec1f653d4.png)